dask/dask/docs/source/scheduler-overview.rst

 Scheduler Overview
 ==================

-Once a dask graph is created, a scheduler is needed to run it.
+After we create a dask graph, we use a scheduler to run it.
 Dask currently implements a few different schedulers:

 - ``dask.threaded.get``: a scheduler backed by a thread pool